 - Who cares about the customers?

 Larger companies go out of their way to avoid their customers.
 Some hate their customers so much that they find other companies to do the talking and find this so important that they then use the lowest bidder.
 It does not get good results.
 Others just don't talk to you at all.
-Most usually have a set of 10 answers and no matter what happens, you'll be getting one of those answers.
+I never want to treat people like this.

 I like the customers being close.
 They are using your products or wanting to.
 They ultimately pay your salary.
 They have ideas.
 They put things in perspective.
 They find flaws in product or assumptions.
-Putting as many obfuscating layers between them and the product creators as possible is a really stupid thing to do (see stupid and slow above).
+Putting as many obfuscating layers between them and the product creators as possible is a really silly thing to do (see slow and less effective above).
 This is the right kind of thing to do.

 I should know that

-Some emails have included long explanations of what virtualization, cloud computing and similar industry topics are.
+Some emails have included long explanations of what various industry topics are.
 If I am not already familiar with them and unable to look them up, then you certainly wouldn't want to hire me.
 I certainly would not want to work for a company that hires people who aren't familiar with them and can't look them up.